ptrd/kwik/readme.md

 ## Status

-Kwik implements all QUIC features, except that the server does not yet support connection migration.
+Kwik implements all QUIC features, except that the server does not yet support connection migration (work in progress).
 With respect to the interface Kwik offers to applications, it provides all necessary operations to exchange data, but it does not support specifying stream priorities.
 For both roles, interoperability is tested with a large number of other implementations, see [automated interoperability tests](https://interop.seemann.io/).
-Due the to fact that most implementations are still in active development, and that some test cases (specifically testing behaviour in the context of packet loss and packet corruption) are non-deterministic, the results of the automatic interoperability test vary with each run, but usually, Kwik is amongst the best w.r.t. the number of successful testcases.
+Due to the fact that most implementations are still in active development, and that some test cases (specifically testing behaviour in the context of packet loss and packet corruption) are non-deterministic, the results of the automatic interoperability test vary with each run, but usually, Kwik is amongst the best w.r.t. the number of successful testcases.

 Kwik is still in active development, see [git history](https://bitbucket.org/pjtr/kwik/commits/).

-HTTP3 on top of Kwik is supported by [Flupke, the Java HTTP3 client](https://bitbucket.org/pjtr/flupke).
+HTTP3 on top of Kwik is supported by [Flupke, the pure Java HTTP3 implementation](https://bitbucket.org/pjtr/flupke).

 Kwik supports QUIC v1 ([RFC 9000](https://www.rfc-editor.org/rfc/rfc9000.html))
 and QUIC v2 ([draft-ietf-quic-v2-10](https://www.ietf.org/archive/id/draft-ietf-quic-v2-10.html))